-If you are a JSU student and have a documented disability, the Disability Services Center (DSC) may be able to assist you with obtaining reasonable accommodation in an inclusive learning community at Jackson State University.
+If you are a student of Jackson State University and have a documented disability, the Disability Services Center (DSC) may be able to assist you with obtaining reasonable accommodation in an inclusive learning community at Jackson State University.

 The first step in receiving reasonable accommodation is the establishment of a reasonable accommodation plan with the DSC.
 The reasonable accommodation plan should be established at the beginning of each semester or academic school year.